Etenil/mkjl/README.md

 mkjl does not parse (yet) /etc/jail.conf so you have to do it manually.
 Take a look at the jail.conf.example file.
 Do not forget to add jail_enable="YES" in /etc/rc.conf.local.

+Delete a jail :

+chflags -R noschg /usr/jails/www && rm -rf /usr/jails/www

 Bugs
 ====

+- t_archbsd works, but pacman is not usable.
-- jessie template may fail to install because the debootstrap package is broken
+- t_debian8 template may fail to install because the debootstrap package is broken
-- jessie jails won't start.
+- t_debian8 jails won't start.
 You have to fix them with the following procedure :

 (Execute on your FreeBSD host, this implies "www" is the hostname of the jail) cp /etc/master.passwd /usr/jails/www/etc/